fbpx

 If you were recently laid off and are struggling to bounce back, this article will help guide and motivate you to get back on your feet for the next opportunity that awaits.

-What’s with the wave of layoffs during 2022?
+What’s with the recent wave of layoffs?

 Recently, DoorDash has joined the group of companies that have been forced to perform employment cuts.
 Around 6% of its global workforce will be laid off to reduce operating costs and offset mounting losses.
 As shocking as it sounds, US layoffs don’t seem to be ending soon, and even though 2023 is around the corner, some specialists predict more layoffs in the upcoming year.